Funny Games (1997 film): Themes

 The film frequently blurs the line between fiction and reality, especially highlighting the act of observation.
-The character Paul breaks the fourth wall throughout the film and addresses the camera in various ways.
+The character Paul breaks the fourth wall five times throughout the film and addresses the camera in various ways.
 As he directs Anna to look for her dead dog, he turns, winks, and smirks at the camera.
 When he asks the family to bet on their survival, he turns to the camera and asks the audience whether they will bet as well.
 At the end of the film, when requesting eggs from the next family, he looks into the camera and smirks again.
-Only Paul breaks the fourth wall in the film, while Peter makes references to the formulaic suspense rules of traditional cinema throughout the film.
+By addressing the audience, Haneke forces the viewer to acknowledge their complicity.
+Author Joanna Bourke states that through these fourth wall breaks, "audiences have to take responsibility for being desensitized to violence and the pain of others."

 Paul also frequently states his intentions to follow the standards of film plot development.
 When he asks the audience to bet, he guesses that the audience wants the family to win.
 After the killers vanish in the third act, Paul later explains that he had to give the victims a last chance to escape or else it would not be dramatic.
 Toward the end of the film, he postpones killing the rest of the family because the film has not yet reached feature length.
 Throughout the film, Paul shows awareness of the audience's expectations.